You'll need to complete:

 - a psychology degree accredited by The British Psychological Society (BPS)

 - an accredited postgraduate qualification in your chosen specialism

-Once you've got a psychology degree, you can specialise in a particular area, for example educational or forensic psychology.
+Once you have a psychology degree, you can specialise in a particular area, for example educational or forensic psychology.

 Competition for postgraduate training is strong.
 You'll need a first or upper second class degree, and evidence of excellent research skills to apply.
 You'll also need relevant work experience.

 If you have a degree in a different subject, you may be able to complete an approved psychology conversion course.

 - 2 to 3 A levels, or equivalent, for a degree